 Notes on the Geography of Brazil: Ouro Preto and Mariana

 The father of Brazilian historiography, Vicente do Salvador, once compared the Portuguese to crabs: neither left the coast.
 Vicente died in 1636, and it was another 40 years before a Portuguese king asked someone--Fernão Dias Pais--to explore the interior and find some gold.
 Pais failed, but success came 20 years later in an area now within the state of Minas Gerais.
-The Crown was delighted--times weren't good back home--and it did what all right-thinking governments do under the circumstances.
-It banned education, prohibited printing presses, and threatened all foreigners who ventured to Minas with enslavement.
-This was much more effective than a "Keep Out" sign, and it was not until 1809 that an Englishman, John Mawe, set off, as he wrote, "on a journey which no Englishman had ever before undertaken."
+The Crown was delighted--times weren't good back home--and, to protect the gold, the government did what any right-thinking government would have done: it banned education, prohibited printing presses, and threatened all foreigners who ventured to Minas with enslavement.
+This was so effective that it was not until a century later, in 1809, that an Englishman, John Mawe, set off, as he wrote, "on a journey which no Englishman had ever before undertaken."

 See Robert Chester Smith, "The Colonial Architecture of Minas Gerais in Brazil," The Art Bulletin, 21:2, 1939, p.
 113.

-To serve those mines, a railway arrived about a hundred years ago: the Mariana station, shown here, opened then, in 1914.
+To serve the gold mines, a railway arrived about a hundred years ago, and the Mariana station, shown here, opened in 1914.
 It still supports a tourist train running to Ouro Preto.
-The 10-mile journey had in the early days taken four days "because of the huge woods which barred the certainty and brevity of the way...."
+In the days before the railroad, the 10-mile journey had taken four days "because of the huge woods which barred the certainty and brevity of the way...."

 See Charles Boxer, The Golden Age of Brazil, 1695-1750, 1962, p.
 27.

 The town hall faces this plaza.
-The easy-to-ignore column is one of Brazil's two surviving whipping posts, the pelourinhos or pillories of genteel speech.
+The easy-to-ignore column is one of Brazil's two surviving whipping posts, the pelourinhos or pillories.
 The competing churches are, on the left, the church of Saint Francis and, on the right, the church of Our Lady of Carmel.
-As part of the police-state protocol, neither the Franciscans nor the Carmelites were permitted to enter Minas Gerais; after all, like the Jesuits they might object to slavery.
-Instead, these churches were built by Third Order Franciscans and Carmelites, that is to say by ordinary citizens at least nominally in sympathy with Christian ideals and in any case socially bound to join one order or another.
+Their presence is odd, because as part of the police-state protocol, neither the Franciscans nor the Carmelites were permitted to enter Minas Gerais; after all, like the Jesuits they might object to slavery.
+Instead, these churches were built by Third Order Franciscans and Carmelites, that is to say by ordinary citizens at least nominally in sympathy with Christian ideals and, sympathetic or not, socially bound to join one order or another.
 The churches are fancy because the Third Orders had lots of wealthy members.
 Alas, on the day of this picture, both churches were locked up.